According to Alibaba founder Jack Ma, “Blockchain technology could change our world more than people imagine.”

 All users have a personal key pair that can be used to sign transactions and to anonymize all their data, since OpenBazaar focuses on providing a completely anonymous marketplace and the product search that is unaltered by the online multi seller marketplace.

-Also, the marketplace’s quality of service is assured by independent, third-party brokerage services.
+In addition, the quality of the marketplace’s service is guaranteed by independent, third-party brokerage services.

 Global trade often involves a letter of credit — a very costly operation.